-Self-stimulatory behaviour – or stimming – is common in children with autism spectrum disorder (ASD).
-It usually won’t harm your child, but it’s normal to worry about how stimming affects your child’s learning and socialising.
+Stimming – or self-stimulatory behaviour – is common in children and teenagers with autism spectrum disorder (ASD).
+It usually won’t harm your child, but it’s normal to worry about how it affects your child’s learning and socialising.
 Skill development, environment changes and behaviour strategies can help.

 About stimming and autism spectrum disorder

-Self-stimulatory behaviour – or stimming – is repetitive or unusual body movement or noises.
+Stimming – or self-stimulatory behaviour – is repetitive or unusual body movement or noises.

-- hand and finger mannerisms, like finger-flicking and hand-flapping
+- hand and finger mannerisms – for example, finger-flicking and hand-flapping

-- rocking the body back and forth while sitting or standing
+- unusual body movements – for example, rocking back and forth while sitting or standing

-- posturing – holding hands or fingers out at an angle or arching the back while sitting
+- posturing – for example, holding hands or fingers out at an angle or arching the back while sitting

-- visual stimulation – looking at something sideways, watching an object spin or fluttering fingers near the eyes
+- visual stimulation – for example, looking at something sideways, watching an object spin or fluttering fingers near the eyes

-- repetitive behaviour like opening and closing doors or flicking switches
+- repetitive behaviour – for example, opening and closing doors or flicking switches

 - chewing or mouthing objects